Charlotte Gerber is an author and expert in essential husbandry for raising healthy chickens.

 The care of this breed is the same as many other breeds.
-When possible, let them be free range chickens.
+When possible, let them be free-range chickens.
 The roosters can be a little aggressive, so keep them separate from your hens unless you're breeding them, and then for a short time only.
 They don't play well with other roosters either, as has been my experience with the breed.
 I haven't had any trouble with cannibalism with this breed, but that isn't to say it wouldn't happen.

-My own personal experience with the hens has been that they (and an occasional rooster) enjoy layer crumbles sprinkled with a little bit of crushed oyster shells from my local feed store.
+My own experience with the hens has been that they (and an occasional rooster) enjoy layer crumbles sprinkled with a few crushed oyster shells from my local feed store.
 With chicks, I buy chick feed to start, followed by feed for growing chickens when they're older, sprinkled with a small amount of chick grit.